am0rzz/e-commerce/README.md

 | `/api/products/<id>/` | `GET` | View a single product. | No |
 | `/api/products/<id>/` | `PUT` | Update a product. | Yes |
 | `/api/products/<id>/` | `DELETE` | Delete a product. | Yes |

+NOTE: I made this readme using AI, so excuse any errors.